 Google has committed to updating all its Nest smart speakers and displays to Matter, and said that newer products with Thread built in — such as the Nest Wi-Fi, Nest Hub Max, and second-gen Nest Hub — will also serve as border routers.

-Interestingly, the Nest x Yale Lock has a Thread radio inside, as do all the wired Nest Protect smoke alarms, the Nest Learning Thermostat (all three generations), and the original wired Nest cameras.
+Interestingly, the Nest x Yale Lock (a smart door lock) has a Thread radio inside, as do all the wired Nest Protect smoke alarms, the Nest Learning Thermostat (all three generations), and the original wired Nest cameras.
 However, Google told me that just because a device has Thread doesn’t necessarily mean it will be Matter compatible.
 “Our goal is to make as many of our products Matter compatible as possible,” says Kevin Po, senior product manager at Google.
 “But much of that will be dependent on the technology needed by the protocol.”

 Similarly, Google has said it will support developers who make products for its platform to integrate those with Matter via a Google Home Device SDK for Matter.
 It also plans to update its mobile devices with Matter support to control Matter devices and allow for Matter’s streamlined device set-up process.

-Apple’s HomePod Mini and Apple TV 4K (second-gen) both have Thread radios inside, can work as Thread border routers and will get Matter support.
+Apple’s HomePod Mini and Apple TV 4K (second-gen) both have Thread radios inside, can work as Thread border routers, and will get Matter support.
 Apple has committed to supporting Matter on the Home app and through Siri on Apple devices.
 The company has also said that all existing HomeKit APIs will automatically work with Matter-enabled accessories.

 “We believe all smart home accessories should work together to provide the most choice and interoperability for customers without compromising security and privacy,” Apple spokesperson Jacqueline Roy told me.
 “This is why we helped create and contribute to the new Matter standard so that all smart home accessories will have the same level of security, privacy, and ease of use that Apple customers enjoy today with HomeKit accessories.”